Neural-Systems-at-UIO/pyramidio-bioformats/README.md

 ```
 java -jar pyramidio-cli-[version].jar -i my-image.tif -icr 0.1 -tf png -o outputfolder
 ```
 This means that only 10% of an image will be read/cached.

-The vales are in range [0, 1]:
+**The `-icr` values are in range [0, 1]:**<br>
 0 - the cache is disabled.
 The smallest memory footprint.
 The safest.
-The slowest.
+The slowest.<br>
 1 - the entire input image is kept in the cache.
 The fastest.
 Prone to memory overflow.

 You can also try to increase the heap size by using standard Java -XmX parameter.
 While this might increase the performance, it will NOT help in case of `java.lang.RuntimeException: Cannot cache region java.awt.Rectangle` - this is internal Bio-Formats limitation: only 2GB of data can be extracted at one time.